NeverGonnaGiveYouUpHK/TTS-BibleBot/README.md

 When it comes to APIs, it combines the Discord API (in general + voice) and Google Translate TTS API (sending the output straight into voice!).

 Bible texts were taken from https://worldenglish.bible/

+NOTE:
+If you want to run the bot locally, you need to input your own bot access token (this one is invalid) into 'const TOKEN' in the 'bot.js' file.